 With the recent evolvement of civil rights and protection of the right to marry for all California residents, gay divorces have come on to the scene for California divorce attorneys.
 As the federal government continues to afford equal access to martial rights and benefits, gay divorces in California are becoming more and more similar to traditional divorces with respect to property and financial support rights.
 As this area of law develops the California legislature will have to deal with more complex parental rights issues related to gay divorce as our statutory schema related to resolving parental relationships is largely catered to the traditional marital relationship.

 Regardless of the type of divorce or family law issue you are dealing with, the divorce attorneys at Griffith, Young & Lass have considerable experience regarding any issue for which you require representation or counsel.
-Call our office today for a free consultation at 858-345-1720.
+Call our office today for a

 Filling for Divorce in Northern County – Carlsbad, Vista, Encinitas

 Petition for Dissolution